Skardu District

 The Skardu District is a district of Pakistan-administered Gilgit-Baltistan in the disputed Kashmir region.
 The district headquarters is the town of Skardu, which is also the headquarters of Baltistan Division.

 Geography

-Skardu District is bounded on the east by the Ghanche District, on the south by the Kharmang District, on the west by the Astore District, on the north-west by the Rondu District and on the north by the Shigar district.
+Skardu District is bounded on the east by the Ghanche District, on the south by the Kharmang District, on the west by the Astore District, on the north-west by the Gilgit District and on the north by the Shigar District.